danielsolin/articles/DS.Articles.AsyncSyncPlugin/README.md

 result in unpredictable behavior — such as deadlocks, thread aborts, or context corruption — especially under load.

-Because all plugin code must be **synchronous** and complete within strict execution time limits, scenarios that would benefit from parallelism — like making multiple HTTP calls simultaneously — become difficult or unsafe to implement directly in the plugin.
+Because all plugin code must be **synchronous** and complete within its execution time limits, scenarios that would benefit from parallelism — like making multiple HTTP calls simultaneously — become difficult or unsafe to implement directly in the plugin.